50+ Best Ethical and Sustainable Clothing Brands

 are sustainable clothes good quality?

-Yes, ethical clothing brands are known for being made with superior quality.
+Yes, most sustainable clothing brands are known for being made with superior quality.
 They are soft, will last many years, and are strong.
 You’ll need to follow the cleaning recommendations from the manufacturer to get the most life out of sustainable clothing.
 On average, the clothes should last 15+ years with proper care.

 what do human rights have to do with clothing?

-Many clothing factories have harsh working environments for their employees and they pay them very little money.
+Many clothing factories have harsh working environments for their employees and pay them very little money.
 The poor working environments, disregard for safety measures, and child labor do not support human rights.

 Sustainable clothing brands fight for human rights and make their employees a priority.
 Giving them fair wages, reasonable work hours, and providing a safe environment.